fordarnold/codeigniter-yopayments/README.md

 * Read the Yo!
 Payments API documentation for more information at http://payments.yo.co.ug
 * You can submit pull requests to this library and I'll be happy to include your changes

+### MIT Open Source License
+Check out the license in the file:

+	license.txt

 -Arnold Mwumva Ford
  ford@meridiansoftech.net / fordarnold@gmail.com
  @fordarnold